-On the other hand, market growth in 2017 was tempered by the slowdown in Brazil - historically, one of the market's largest contributors, due to political turmoil and restructuring.
-Project Bond volume from Brazil in 2017 dropped to \$81MM, from \$511MM in 2016 (i.e. an 84% drop).
+On the other hand, market growth in 2018 was tempered by a slowdown in issuances from Mexico - historically, the market's largest contributor.
+Project Bond volume from Mexico in 2018 dropped to \$2.3BN, from \$4.6BN in 2017 (i.e. a 50% drop).

-Sector-wise, the Latin American Project Bond market has been historically comprised of a majority of transportation infrastructure assets - with tollroads and airports as the most significant contributors to issuance volume, followed by oil & gas assets - mostly drilling rigs, several of which were issued from Brazil between 2010 and 2014, before the global oil & gas price contraction and Brazil's economic crisis.
+Sector-wise, the Latin American Project Bond market has been historically comprised of a majority of transportation infrastructure assets - with tollroads and airports as the most significant contributors to issuance volume, followed by oil & gas assets - mostly drilling rigs, several of which were issued from Brazil between 2010 and 2014 before the global oil & gas price contraction and Brazil's economic crisis.

-The power sector has historically represented the smallest share of issuance volume in Latin America, but has gradually increased its relevance in recent years with offerings in power generation and power transmission - with Chile, Mexico and Peru being the largest contributors in this asset category (nearly 70%).
+The power sector had historically represented the smallest share of issuance volume in Latin America until recently, but has gradually increased its relevance with offerings in power generation and power transmission to the extent that it became the largest sector in 2018.